MiguelNdeCarvalho/docker-mods/README.md

-# Rsync - Docker mod for openssh-server
+# MachineLearning - Docker mod for code-server

-This mod adds rsync to openssh-server, to be installed/updated during container start.
+This mod adds `scikit-learn` and `jupyter` to code-server, to be installed/updated during container start.

-In openssh-server docker arguments, set an environment variable `DOCKER_MODS=linuxserver/mods:openssh-server-rsync`
+Incode-server docker arguments, set an environment variable `DOCKER_MODS=linuxserver/mods:code-server-machinelearning`. but make sure you are using `linuxserver/mods:code-server-python3` before adding this entry.

-If adding multiple mods, enter them in an array separated by `|`, such as `DOCKER_MODS=linuxserver/mods:openssh-server-rsync|linuxserver/mods:openssh-server-mod2`
+If adding multiple mods, enter them in an array separated by `|`, such as `DOCKER_MODS=linuxserver/mods:code-server-python3|linuxserver/mods:code-server-machinelearning`

-# Mod creation instructions
+# Requirements

-* Fork the repo, create a new branch based on the branch `template`.
-* Edit the `Dockerfile` for the mod. `Dockerfile.complex` is only an example and included for reference; it should be deleted when done.
-* Inspect the `root` folder contents.
-Edit, add and remove as necessary.
-* Edit this readme with pertinent info, delete these instructions.
-* Finally edit the `travis.yml`.
-Customize the build branch, and the vars for `BASEIMAGE` and `MODNAME`.
-* Ask the team to create a new branch named `<baseimagename>-<modname>`.
-Baseimage should be the name of the image the mod will be applied to.
-The new branch will be based on the `template` branch.
-* Submit PR against the branch created by the team.
+**You need to install `linuxserver/mods:code-server-python3` before this mod**